-My name’s Caroline, and have done over 26,000 spray tans in the 5 years of my beauty career, I am really excited to share the advice I have for you about setting up your own mobile, at-home or salon-based spray tan company.
+My name’s Caroline, and I have done over 26,000 spray tans in the five years of my beauty career; I am excited to share my advice for you about setting up your mobile, at-home or salon-based spray tan company.

-I started out my mobile spray tanning business, to then rented a small salon space to set up a salon business in my city centre focusing on being the only spray tan dedicated studio in my city.
+I started my mobile spray tanning business and rented a small salon space to set up a salon business in my city centre, focusing on being the only spray tan dedicated studio in my city.

-- Spray Tanning is a tricky business to learn, but once you know how, it will take about 8 minutes to achieve a flawless finish
+- Spray Tanning is tricky, but once you know how, it will take about 8 minutes to achieve a flawless finish.

-- You can fit in 3 people per hour with a profit of £20-£35 per person depending on your location
+- Depending on your location, you can fit in 3 people per hour with a profit of £20-£35 per person.

 - It’s fun, enjoyable and socially satisfying